cossacklabs/themis/README.md

 Installation for server-side platforms (like Debian, Ubuntu, CentOS, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
 Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).

-Installation for mobile platforms (iOS, Android) and WebAssembly is easier: just use package manager popular at this platform.
+Installation for mobile platforms (iOS, Android) and WebAssembly is easier: just use package manager popular on this platform.
 Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).

 ## Install from sources